-Tier Standard retail cost sharing (in-network) (up to a 100-day supply) Mail-order cost sharing (up to a 100-day supply) Cost Sharing Generic Drugs (Generic and brand-name drugs treated like generic drugs and Select Insulins) Depending on your income pay the following, either: \$6 \$4.15 copay and institutional status, you copay; or \$1.45 copay; or Cost Sharing Brand Name (Brand-Name, Select Insulins and Other Drugs) Depending on your income pay the following, either: \$6 \$10.35 copay
+Tier Standard retail cost sharing (in-network) (up to a 100-day supply) Mail-order cost sharing (up to a 100-day supply) Cost Sharing Generic Drugs (Generic and brand-name drugs treated like generic drugs and insulins) Depending on your income and institutional status, you pay the following, either: \$0 copay; or \$1.55 copay; or \$4.50 copay Cost Sharing Brand Name (Brand-Name, insulins and other drugs) Depending on your income pay the following, either: \$6 \$11.20 copay and institutional status, you 0 copay; or \$4.60 copay; or

-Section 5.5 You stay in the Initial Coverage Stage until your outof-pocket costs for the year reach \$7,400
+Section 5.5 You stay in the Initial Coverage Stage until your out-of-pocket costs for the year reach \$5,030

-You stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled reaches the \$7,400 limit for the Initial Coverage Stage.
+You stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled reaches the \$5,030 limit for the Initial Coverage Stage.

 The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf during the year.
-Many people do not reach the \$7,400 limit in a year.
+Many people do not reach the 5,030 limit in a year.